 Once documents are produced under a confidentiality order or agreement during the pendency of an IRP, ICANN org will make every effort to work with the entity that requested the confidential designation in order to: (i) remove the designation; or (ii) redact only those portions of the documents that are particularly confidential (e.g., addresses, telephone numbers and other personal information).
 This is particularly important for any documents that are attached as exhibits or otherwise referenced in the parties' papers filed in the IRP proceedings.

 IRP Hearing Transcripts

 Most IRPs are resolved without the creation of a hearing transcript.
 In the event a transcript is created, documents that are produced under a confidentiality order or agreement will be redacted in the initial transcript.
 ICANN org will then make every effort to work with the entity that requested the confidential designation to: (i) remove the designation; or (ii) redact only those portions of the documents that are particularly confidential (e.g., addresses, telephone numbers and other personal information).

 IRP Final Declarations

-ICANN's goal (and general practice) is to post the final IRP declaration within 24 hours of receipt.
-ICANN will continue that practice and will redact the declaration as necessary to conform to the IRP panel's requirements and the confidentiality requests of the relevant parties.
-ICANN will note at the top of the first page of the declaration, if applicable, that the declaration has been redacted and will note, where possible at the site of each redaction, what party requested the individual redactions, and the basis for the redactions.
+ICANN org's goal (and general practice) is to post the final IRP declaration within 24 hours of receipt.
+ICANN org will continue that practice and redact the declaration as necessary to conform to the IRP panel's requirements and the confidentiality requests of the relevant parties.
+ICANN org will note at the top of the first page of the declaration, if applicable, that the declaration has been redacted and will note, where possible at the site of each redaction, what party requested the individual redactions, and the basis for the redactions.